 Note: GitHub is a company and website, while Git is a software.
 There is sometimes confusion about these two things since they both say “Git”.
 It’s important to distinguish that they are two separate things.

-3.5 Course introduction
+3.6 Course introduction

 Most of the description of the course is found in the syllabus.

 While you may have signed up to this course to learn more about R, you should know that conducting reproducible research goes beyond R and RStudio.
 As such, we will be spending a lot of time exploring other tools that are used in conjunction with R, to improve the structure and transparency of your work.
-So, while it may feel like you are not doing so much “coding” straight away, just know that all of the readings and exercises are designed to set you up for success in doing reproducible research.
+This course is designed to not only introduce you to R, but also to show ways of conducting reproducible research and data analysis in R.

 One goal of the course is to teach about open science,